 Building a cybersecurity culture has always been an important element of an organization's cybersecurity strategy.
-But experts believe the massive shift to remote work induced by the COVID-19 pandemic elevated the topic in the minds of security and nonsecurity pros alike -- with good reason.
+The massive shift to remote work induced by COVID-19 followed by the growth of the hybrid workplace, however, has fundamentally changed the threat landscape.

-As an organization's risk profile changes, so must its cybersecurity culture, according to Candy Alexander, president of Information Systems Security Association (ISSA) International, a not-for-profit international organization for security professionals, and CISO at NeuEon Inc.
+Cybersecurity policies of the past and even those instituted at the start of the pandemic must be reevaluated in the face of new cybersecurity challenges, said Candy Alexander, president of Information Systems Security Association (ISSA) International, a not-for-profit international organization for security professionals, and CISO at NeuEon Inc.

 "We need to identify the new risks, articulate the new risks and make sure that's aligned with the business strategy," Alexander said.

-Responding to an evolving risk profile is not just the province of security professionals, Alexander stressed.
-"We need to really look outward and not inward."
-The behaviors and mindset required to deal with security risks -- the company's cybersecurity culture -- must be organization-wide.
+When risk profiles change, so must an organization's cybersecurity culture, she stressed.
+The behaviors and mindset required to deal with evolving security risks -- a company's cybersecurity culture -- must be organization-wide.

 This article is part of